This website provides you with sufficient information on Loop Stations and compares a wide range of models.

 For this purpose, you don't need a model with countless audio tracks and storage space.
 We compared models of this category in our beginners section.
 However, if you would like to simulate an entire band as a solo artist or street musician, you might want to choose a device offering you exactly the features you need.
 We put together a selection of several more complex devices offering more features in our section for professionals.
 Another important aspect is the handling.
 Not everyone is a technology enthusiast who enjoys delving into pages over pages of instruction manuals.
 Everyone who values a simple and intuitive handling should consider this factor in their decision.
 Many solo artists - such as Ed Sheeran - use a Loop Station during live performances on stage.
 Especially in these situations, a simple handling is of utmost importance.

 With the right looper software, you can transform your PC or Mac into a true multi-talent when it comes to recording and editing, even without any additional hardware.
 Your own songs, ringtones, jingles or sound effects can be easily created.
-There are programs for beginners and professionals - the following software convinced us when we tested it:
+There are programs for beginners and professionals.
+Feel free to check out our article on looper software.

 A good summary of available Loop Station software can be found at: livelooping.org/tools/software.